OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 - [Offline methods](#offline-methods)
 - [Security questions](#security-questions).

-These methods can be used together and many times it is recommended to do so.
-No matter what you must ensure that a user always has a way to recover their account.
+These methods can be used together, and in a lot of implementations, it is recommended to do so.
+No matter what, you must ensure that a user always has a way to recover their account.

 ### General Security Practices

 It is essential to employ security practices for the reset identifiers (tokens, codes, PINs, etc.).
-Some points don't apply to the [offline methods](#offline-methods) such as the lifetime restriction.
+Some points don't apply to the [offline methods](#offline-methods), such as the lifetime restriction.

 - [Secure random generation](Cryptographic_Storage_Cheat_Sheet.md#secure-random-number-generation).
 - Linked to the user in the database.